lassiterdc/triton/doc/cmake_arguments.rst

    mkdir build
    cd build

-   # the default compiler and backend are selected for the host OS
+   # the default compiler and backend are selected for the host OS or the detected machine
-   # search for Linux/default_default.sh
+   # search for Linux/default_default.sh if no machine is detected
    cmake ..

    # the default compiler and backend are selected for the Frontier system
    # search for frontier/default_default.sh
    cmake .. -DMACHINE=frontier

-   # the Cray compiler and default backend are selected for the host OS
+   # the Cray compiler and default backend are selected for the host OS or the detected machine
-   # search for Linux/cray_default.sh
+   # search for Linux/cray_default.sh if no machine is detected
    cmake .. -DCOMPILER=cray

-   # the default compiler and HIP backend are selected for the host OS
+   # the default compiler and HIP backend are selected for the host OS or the detected machine
-   # search for Linux/default_HIP.sh
+   # search for Linux/default_HIP.sh if no machine is detected
    cmake .. -DBACKEND=HIP

    # the default compiler and HIP backend are selected for the Frontier system